carbon-language/carbon-lang/docs/design/generics/details.md

 **Concern:** The conditional conformance feature makes the question "is this interface implemented for this type" undecidable in general.
 [This feature in Rust has been shown to allow implementing a Turing machine](https://sdleffler.github.io/RustTypeSystemTuringComplete/).
-This means we will likely need some heuristic like a limit on how many steps of recursion are allowed.
+The acyclic restriction may eliminate this issue, otherwise we will likely need some heuristic like a limit on how many steps of recursion are allowed.

 **Comparison with other languages:**
 [Swift supports conditional conformance](https://github.com/apple/swift-evolution/blob/master/proposals/0143-conditional-conformances.md), but bans cases where there could be ambiguity from overlap.
 [Rust also supports conditional conformance](https://doc.rust-lang.org/rust-by-example/generics/where.html).

-### Conditional methods
+#### Conditional methods

 A method could be defined conditionally for a type by using a more specific type in place of `Self` in the method declaration.
 For example, this is how to define